mikevdg/faish/doc/notes/implementation.rst

 When an OutPointer is removed by the intra-block garbage collecter, the virtual machine will traverse it to the InPointer it refers to, and then remove that OutPointer from the InPointer's back-reference list.
 When a back-reference list becomes empty, that reference is now known to be collectable garbage.
 The process can now continue by performing an intra-GC on that other block, potentially cascading into more inter- and intra- GCs.

+BackReference lists, like reference counting, are still prone to cycles.
+To prevent this, the first entry in any backreference list is one that can be traced back to the root of the GC.
+If the first entry is removed, the other entries are searched for a path back to the root.
+This search might have cycles.
+If no path back to a root node can be found, then the InPointer and everything that this thread just marked is garbage.
+(Beware though if this is multi-threaded; another thread might be marking things but might yet find a connection back to a root).
+The search back to the GC root does not need to be exhaustive; any back-reference which is first in its list is guaranteed to be traceable back to the root, so the search can stop when it finds a back-reference list with a valid first item.
+Note that a search like this is expensive: blocks need to be searched through backwards.

 A back-reference garbage collection algorithm has a lot of storage overhead, but also many benefits:

 * This algorithm works well with blocks stored on persistent storage (disk) or across a network.